EPCCed/2021-01-25_PackagePerformance_Online/_episodes/03-benchmarking.md

 > that you feasibly can for your baseline.
 {: .callout}

-Run the single core calculation with:
+Run the single core calculation on an ARCHER2 compute node with:

 ```
 srun {{ site.workshop_srun_options }} --nodes=1 --ntasks-per-node=1 --time=0:10:0  sharpen-mpi.x > sharpen_1core_001.out